You do your best … don’t let anyone tell you otherwise …

 Real love, the discipline, is ‘nothing’ to start with.
 And it, the nothing – to start with, is first realised alone, literally through the pure sensation of the body.
 And then made more real in the making of love between man and woman, the pure sensation of it.

 That’s the order of things.
-And then you die.
+You spend a lifetime realising it and then you die.
 Ha,ha!

 You’ve gotta have a sense of humour. :)

-PPS Barry Long is dead but you can still get his stuff from his .org site of the same name, just Google it.
+*** Barry Long is dead but you can still get his stuff from his .org site of the same name.